rogeryeosgit/DevoProject/Notes.md

 - Remove entries stored in store upon logout - Has intermitten errors that keep it cycling....

+- Looking through authentication again to see if I can verify token through Firebase Admin SDK.
+Is Axios using https?

 ## Running TODO LIST

 - Implementing encryption between client and server communication and server encryption to other servers